GlennJohansson85/postwall/README.md

 ## 6.2 Testing of User Stories (From Chapter 1.1)

 ### First Time User Goals:
-&nbsp;&nbsp;&nbsp;&nbsp;**a)** As a **First Time User**, I want to quickly understand the purpose of the website.
+- **a)** As a **First Time User**, I want to quickly understand the purpose of the website.
     - The landing page, homepage, is where all posts are located.
-The first thing the user sees is a uploaded post, the name of the website, Postwall, shining in green.
-By reading the nav-links, and the placerholder text "Search for a Post" in the search field the Visitor should get a clear understanding of the purpose.
+The first thing the user sees is an uploaded post, the name of the website, *Postwall*, shining in green.
+By reading the nav-links and the placeholder text "Search for a Post" in the search field, the visitor should get a clear understanding of the purpose.

 &nbsp;&nbsp;&nbsp;&nbsp;**a)** As a **First Time User**, I want to quickly understand the purpose of the website.